 HISTORY OF POJEGA

-In 1649 Carlo Rizzardi from Toscolano Maderno arrived in Valpolicella and bought the property of Pojega with the nearby vineyards of Calcarole and the estate of Rovereti added later.
-He built the cellar of Pojega and produced the first Rizzardi labels in 1678.
+In 1649 Carlo Rizzardi from Toscolano Maderno arrived in Valpolicella and bought a property with cellar and vineyard and produced the first Rizzardi labels in 1678.
 Later in 1783 Antonio Rizzardi created the garden of Pojega, still famous in the world for the wonderful perspectives of its design “all’italiana” and for its renowned theatre in Boxwood and for Villa Rizzardi, restored later in the 1850’s.

 THE VINEYARDS IN VALPOLICELLA